torsday/notebook/GLOSSARY.md

 ## Domain-Specific Language

-A is a computer language specialized to a particular application domain.
+A computer language specialized to a particular application domain.

 ## Duck Typing